IBM-Watson/design-library/patterns/base/input--file/README.md

-Basic file input for a form.
+Basic image input for a form.